We take a closer look at how to calculate ROI on a rental property, what makes a good ROI, and why you should care.

 To calculate the property's ROI:

-Your ROI is 14.6%.
+Your ROI in this scenario would be 14.6%.

-So, while your cashflow is much lower, your ROI is actually higher because of your ability to leverage - you're getting more bang for your your buck.
+So, while your cashflow is much lower, your ROI is actually higher because of your ability to leverage - you're getting more bang for your buck.

 Use our free mortgage calculator